Pertussis usually affects children and adolescents.

 After exposure to pertussis

-All people in settings that include infants under 12 months old or women in the 3rd trimester of pregnancy (as occurs in child care centers, maternity wards, and neonatal intensive care units)
+• All people who work in places where they are in contact with infants under 12 months old or people in the third trimester of pregnancy (such as occurs child care centers, maternity wards, and neonatal intensive care units)

 More Information